run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 !!!
 Important
     The options are mutually exclusive.
 If the NVIDIA CUDA toolkit is installed, you will not be able to install the NVIDIA GPU Operator.

+NVIDIA GPU Operator does not currently work with DGX.
 If you are using [DGX OS](https://docs.nvidia.com/dgx/index.html){target=_blank} then NVIDIA prerequisites are already installed and you may skip to the next step.

 ### NVIDIA Device Plugin